 Jennifer completed her undergraduate degree at University of Toronto, studying psychology and religious studies, and completed a Master of Divinity in Marriage and Family Counselling degree at Tyndale Seminary.
 She balances her days with family walks and camping trips, a healthy pile of novels waiting to be read, and time spent in her garden.

-A registered art therapist and a certified play therapist, Betty has worked with children, teens and their parents for over 15 years at Shalem.
+A registered art therapist and a certified play therapist, Betty has worked with adults, children, teens and their parents for over 15 years at Shalem.
 She is also a member of ATTACH (Association for Treatment and Training in the Attachment of Children), an international coalition of professionals and families dedicated to helping those with attachment difficulties.
-Betty is a certified member of the Dyadic Developmental Psychotherapy Institute.
+Betty is a certified supervisor of the Dyadic Developmental Psychotherapy Institute.

 Betty holds a Master’s degree in Child and Adolescent Studies from the University of Guelph.
 She also completed the Master’s-level program at the Toronto Art Therapy Institute.